-Big Data can be generated by machines, humans and organizations.
-Machine generated data refers to data generated from real time sensors in industry machinery or vehicles, and is the biggest source of Big Data.
-Data comes from various sensors, cameras, satellites, log files, bio informatics, activity tracker, personal health care tracker and many other sense data resources.
-Machines generate data at real time and normally require real time action.
-With human generated data, we refer to the vast amount of social media data such as status updates, tweets, photos, videos, etc. Such data is generally unstructured.
-Organization generated data, is highly structured in nature and trustworthy.
+Big Data can be generated by machines, humans, and organizations.
+Machine-generated data refers to data generated from real-time sensors in industrial machinery or vehicles and is the biggest source of Big Data.
+Data comes from various sensors, cameras, satellites, log files, bioinformatics, activity tracker, personal health care tracker and many other senses data resources.
+Machines generate data in real-time and normally require real-time action.
+With human-generated data, we refer to the vast amount of social media data such as status updates, tweets, photos, videos, etc. Such data is generally unstructured.
+The organization generated data is highly structured in nature and trustworthy.
 It is in the form of records located in a fixed field or file and is generally stored in relational databases.

 Although tools like NodeXL, RapidMiner and KNIME are available to analyze data, they have limitations with respect to data extraction and visualization.
 Other drawbacks include:

 - The inability to combine data that is not similar in structure or source and to do so quickly and at reasonable cost

 - The inability to process the volume at an acceptable speed so that the information is available to decision-makers when they need it

 More so, there is a shortage of people with the skills to bring together the data, analyze it and publish the results.

 All the above-mentioned challenges can be addressed with a solution like PHRAZOR by vPhrase that automates data analysis and report generation.
 The reports contain graphical elements coupled with comprehensive narratives to aid quick understanding, and thus faster decision making.